 It's then you need to know more about chickens that lay different coloured eggs.

 Here, I cover five of the most popular colours and the breeds which lay them.
-But first, some background.

 Why do hens lay different coloured eggs?

 All eggs begin as white shells.
-The colour is added by a pigment added at different stages in the egg-forming process.
+The colour is a pigment added at different stages in the egg-forming process.
 Depending on where the pigment is added, the colour will either go all the way through the shell or be just on the surface.

 The blue pigment, for example, is added right at the beginning, so blue shells are blue all the way through.
 Brown is added right at the end, so can be easily scratched off.